guru-prasad402/user-service/README.md

 14/08
 I worked on handling service failures in the User Service.
 I practiced timeout, retry, circuit breaker, and fallback concepts and understood how they help the User Service remain stable when the Order Service is slow or unavailable.

+17/08
+I worked on the User Service and made it ready to share user details with another microservice.
+I created the required API and DTO, tested the endpoint, and checked that the User Service responds properly when called by the Order Service.